LucasKirsten/magnesita/README.md

 python test.py -pr saves/test_raw.csv -pt saves/test_target.csv -ps ./saves
 ```

 You can specify or not a path for the targets.
-If you do not specify, there will be no evaluation of the model, and only a file *predicted.csv* will be created with the predicted values for the input data.
+If you do not specify, there will be no evaluation log of the model, and only a file *predicted.csv* will be created with the predicted values for the input data.

-You should use the same format csv data as provided in the training step for testing the model!
+You should use the same csv data format as provided in the training step for testing the model!
 Otherwise, it is not guaranteed good results.

 Example of output for testing the model with target file:
 ```